bcancel91/reading-notes/class-02.md

-# Read: 02 - HTML Text, CSS Introduction, and Basic JavaScript Instructions
+# HTML Text, CSS Introduction, and Basic JavaScript Instructions

 **structual markup** = that elements that you can use to describe both headings and paragraphs